bhavyapandya/English-To-Hindi/Englist-to-Hindi/README.md

-# English to Hindi Translator
+# English to Hindi Translation

 This project is an implementation of an Encoder-Decoder architecture for English to Hindi translation using Neural Networks.
 The implementation is done using Keras, TensorFlow, NumPy, and Pandas.